jtokoph/ghosttext-vscode/README.md

 # GhostText for Visual Studio Code
-Use the Atom editor to write in your browser.
+Use VSCODE editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).

 ## Instructions